To register, please sign in or create a new user.

 October 28, 2025 2:00 PM - 3:40 PM

-Roll the dice on ethics and professionalism and hope for the best outcome?
-Not a great idea!
-In this session, our panelists present scenarios sometimes based on real-life situations where professionalism and ethics have come into play.
-Decision making can be challenging, debatable and absolutely critical for consultants when considering these scenarios.
+Do you want to gamble with ethics?
+Ethics is not a game of chance.
+Make the right call.
+In this session, our speakers have developed scenarios sometimes based on real-life situations where professionalism and ethics have come into play.
+Decision making can be challenging and debatable, but absolutely critical for consultants when considering these scenarios.
 There is interactive polling so get ready to state your opinion.

 Session Category